CS50Demo/assignment-2-group-problem-superfoods/README.md

 In this file "README.md" fill in down the number of hours (roughly) you spent on the problems in that part, and the names of the people you collaborated with.

-## For example:
+## Group Assessment
 - Assignment 2
-- Name: Zara
-- Collaborators: Shay, Max
+- Collaborators: Shay, Max, Evelyn
 - Time Spent: 3:30
+- Story 1: Evenlyn, sign in and schedule
+- Story 2: Shay, map integration
+- Story 3: Max, user testing